 Best Credit Cards with No International Transaction Fees

 There are a handful of Australian credit cards without any international transaction fees.
 Some of these credit cards even have no annual fees.
-There is also a selection of credit cards without forex fees that award frequent flyer points – although these cards all have annual fees.
+There is also a selection of credit cards without forex fees that award frequent flyer points – although most of these cards have annual fees.

 Credit cards with no annual fees

 The popular Latitude 28 Degrees Global Platinum Mastercard has no annual fees and no international transaction fees, making it an ideal credit card for overseas travel and online shopping.

 In addition, the 28 Degrees Mastercard comes with some unique benefits for travellers.
 You’ll receive free Boingo wifi hotspot access around the world.
 The 28 Degrees wifi benefit even allows for free in-flight internet access when flying on certain airlines, including Lufthansa.

 The 28 Degrees credit card also offers complimentary lounge passes if your flight is delayed by more than two hours, thanks to the Flight Delay Pass service.
 So this is a great fee-free card to keep in your wallet when travelling overseas.